brandeis-llc/technology-finder/docs/design.md

 ## 3. Feature Extraction

-- Feature extraction
-  - Basic NLP processing
-    - Tokenization, sentence splitting, part-of-speech tagging
-    - Dependency parsing and noun chunks extraction
-  - Term extraction:
-    - Start with nounchunks as proposed by the basic NLP processing
-    - Extract tag signature from the chunk (for example "DET JJ NP NP")
-    - Run a simple pattern over the tag signature and restrict the term to the matching part
-  - Feature extraction for each candidate technical term
-    - Extract features using the results from basic NLP processing
-    - Extract classic feature vectors as well as word embeddings

----

-Four kinds of annotations are created during feature extraction:
+Three kinds of annotations are created during feature extraction:

-1. Document structure
-2. Tokens, sentence boundaries, art of speech tags and dependencies
+1. Tokens, sentence boundaries, art of speech tags and dependencies
-3. Cancidate terms
+2. Cancidate terms
-4. Feature vectors
+3. Feature vectors

 These annotations are all stored into views.